UA-ResearchComputing-HPC/hpc-documentation/docs/storage_and_transfers/storage/hpc_storage/index.md

 - [x] **Data Locality**

 	If you are using `/rental` storage you must consider performance.
 You can run your jobs directly from data in `/rental`, but that array does not have the same performance as the all-flash array that supports xdisk.
 If your workload uses significant I/O to read or write files, then consider using `/xdisk` as project space.
-Consider these options:
+Review these options:

 	1. You can run your jobs reading and writing directly from `/rental`.
 This is best for independent jobs with light to moderate I/O.